rclone/rclone/docs/content/docs.md

 Exit Code
 ---------

-If any errors occurred during the command, rclone will exit with a non-zero exit code.
+If any errors occur during the command execution, rclone will exit with a non-zero exit code.
 This allows scripts to detect when rclone operations have failed.

-During the startup phase rclone will exit immediately if an error is detected in the configuration.
+During the startup phase, rclone will exit immediately if an error is detected in the configuration.
 There will always be a log message immediately before exiting.

-When rclone is running it will accumulate errors as it goes along, and only exit with an non-zero exit code if (after retries) there were still failed transfers.
+When rclone is running it will accumulate errors as it goes along, and only exit with a non-zero exit code if (after retries) there were still failed transfers.
 For every error counted there will be a high priority log message (visible with `-q`) showing the message and which file caused the problem.
 A high priority message is also shown